Safer than you may think, but caution is still called for.

 As you know, I’m all about technology and the opportunities it offers.

-So it should come as no surprise to you that I’m pretty much “all in” when it comes to online services, both personal and business.
+So it should not surprise you that I’m pretty much all in for online services, both personal and business.

-Of course, I take sensible precautions – the same precautions I outline in The Ask Leo!
+Of course, I take sensible precautions: the same precautions I outline in The Ask Leo!
 Guide to Staying Safe on the Internet.
-I’m just like anyone else; those steps apply to me just as much as they do to you.
+Those steps apply to me just as much as they do to you.

 Do this